chenxu10/chenxu10.github.io/_posts/2024-02-08-enforclinglaw.md

 ## Western Approach in Enforcing CLPR

-TCR(test commit || revert) is an western approach to make decision in advance before you dive into a dangerous environment.
+TCR(test commit or revert) is an western approach to make decision in advance before you dive into a dangerous environment.

 Just throw the key.
 Or Like Odysseus cages himself and asks every one to prision him before the voyage.
 Or you play violin with the song.